opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

     * Assign a level of severity for the alert to give the recipient an indication of its urgency.
     * Select a channel for the notification.
 Examples include Slack, Chime, or email.
 Select the  **Manage channels** link to the right of the field to link the notification to a preferred channel.
     * Select the **Show notify message** label to expand message preferences.
 You can add a subject for the message and a note to inform recipients of the nature of the message.

 1. After configuring the conditions in the preceding fields, select **Next** in the lower-right corner of the screen.
 The **Review and create** page opens.

-After reviewing the specifications for the detector, select **Create** in the lower-right corner of the screen to create the detector.
+After reviewing the specifications for the detector, choose **Create** in the lower-right corner of the screen to create the detector.
 The screen returns to the list of all detectors, and the new detector appears in the list.

 ## What's next